Devin Williams (baseball): Milwaukee Brewers (2019–2024)

 The Brewers traded Josh Hader, their closer, at the 2022 trade deadline, and Williams succeeded him as their closer.
 In October 2022, it was announced that Williams intended to represent Team USA in the 2023 World Baseball Classic.

 On January 13, 2023, Williams agreed to a one-year, $3.35 million contract with the Brewers, avoiding salary arbitration.
 He had a 1.53 ERA with 36 saves, and won the NL Reliever of the Year award for the second time.

 Williams signed a one-year contract for the 2024 season worth $7.25 million with a club option for the 2025 season worth $10.5 million.
 On March 14, 2024, it was announced that Williams would miss roughly three months of action with two stress fractures in his back.
 He was activated from the injured list on July 28.
 In 22 appearances for Milwaukee, Williams logged a 1.25 ERA with 38 strikeouts and 14 saves over 21 2/3 innings pitched.

 In the 2024 National League Wild Card Series against the New York Mets, Williams was brought in to close Game 3 with the Brewers leading 2–0.
-He gave up four runs in the top of the ninth inning, as Milwaukee eventually lost the game and their sixth straight playoff series.
+He gave up four runs in the top of the ninth inning from a three-run home run by Pete Alonso and an RBI single by Starling Marte as Milwaukee eventually lost the game 4–2 and their sixth straight playoff series.
 At the end of the 2024 season, the Brewers declined the option on Williams' contract.